MSCHINDI-GIT/Compiler-UPX-SIGN-TOOL-for-EXE-and-MSO-VBA/README.md

 You can still download the last QM version, 2.4.12.2.
 Date 2021-08-22.
 For Windows 7, 8, 8.1, 10, 11.
 Now it's free.
 Registration code: XVZVTCLELEFXEFMETVVZPCXFNMCRCFDN-Now%20it%27s%20free

 The unpacked upx.exe from upx-5.0.2-win32.zip - upx/upx: UPX - the Ultimate Packer for eXecutables (UPX is Copyright © 2024 by Markus F.X.J.
-Oberhumer, László Molnár & John F. Reiser) (UPX - X86 Win32 version it is good for all), and the original Microsoft SignTools.exe - both must be placed in the same folder as of UPX / SIGN Tool Runner (e.g. in Subfolder "Plugins") or in a Subfolder from them named "CERT"
+Oberhumer, László Molnár & John F. Reiser) (UPX - X86 Win32 version it is good for all), and the original Microsoft SignTools.exe (C:\Program Files (x86)\Windows Kits\10\bin\10.0.19041.0\x86 - ONLY 32 BIT COMPONENT WORKS CORRECT!!!) - both must be placed in the same folder as of UPX / SIGN Tool Runner (e.g. in Subfolder "Plugins") or in a Subfolder from them named "CERT"

 And of course you also need a suitable (ev. self-created...)
 SIGN (*.pfx) file for code certification (i put them in the Subfolder ...\CERT)...